mistodon/close_enough/README.md

 Simple fuzzy-searching function and command line tool.

 Installation
 ---

 `cargo install close_enough`

 ### Installing the `ce` command

+This is a `cd`-like command for fuzzily changing directories.
+See examples further down.

 1. Install `close_enough` as above
 2. Run `cle -ce-script bash > ce.sh` to generate the shell script
 3. Source `ce.sh` in your `.bashrc`, `.profile`, or similar

 Usage
 ---

+### cle

 ```sh
 ~$ cle duck --inputs blue_and_gold_macaw duck_billed_platypus angry_dog